This part of ISO/IEC 13249:

 d) defines concepts specific to this part of ISO/IEC 13249;

-A full-text user-defined type does not redefine the database language SQL directly or in combination with another full-text data type.
+- A still image user-defined type does not redefine the database language SQL directly or in combination with another still image data type.
+The still image user-defined types are applicable to all different image formats.